 ROD McCULLOM is an international multimedia producer/writer who reports on politics, race, global health and global development with an emphasis on health disparities and HIV/AIDS.
 He has written and produced for ABC News' World News Now, World News Tonight, Good Morning America, Nightline and NewsOne; ABC New York, NBC Chicago, FOX Chicago ... as well as entertainment shows such as EXTRA, COPS and Danny Bonaduce.

-Rod is a contributor to the critically-acclaimed and award-winning 2012 anthology For Colored Boys Who Have Considered Suicide When The Rainbow Is Still Not Enough.
-He also is a contributor to the 2010 anthology Obama and the Gays: A Political Marriage.
-Rod McCullom is a frequent contributor to The Atlantic and EBONY.
-His first report for EBONY in October 2011—"Black Same Sex Couples Raising Kids in the South"—was nominated by the GLAAD Media Awards for Outstanding Magazine Article.
-He also was a columnist and featured contributor to The Advocate—and scored two cover stories.
+He is a new contributor to Scientific American and a frequent contributor The Atlantic, EBONY and POZ.
+His first report for EBONY in October 2011—"Black Same Sex Couples Raising Kids in the South"—was nominated by the GLAAD Media Awards for “Outstanding Magazine Article."
+This was the same year that he was once again nominated for "Outstanding Weblog" for R20—described as a "very rare" dual nomination.
+Rod also was the political columnist and featured contributor to The Advocate—and scored two cover stories.

 Rod has extensively reported HIV/AIDS issues from across North America, Sub-Saharan Africa, Europe and Latin America.
 He specializes in reporting on HIV/AIDS issues across the Black Diaspora.
 He was a panelist and reported from the International Conference on AIDS and STIs in Africa (ICASA) 2011 in Addis Ababa, Ethiopia and AIDS 2012 in Washington DC.
 He also reported from AIDS 2010 in Vienna, Austria, the 2011 Black Diaspora MSM Conference in Punta Cana, Dominican Republic and other international venues.